Miro0o/Docs-Notes/CS/🔑 CS Core/👩‍💻 Programming Methodology and Languages/ASM (Assembly Languages)/x86 ISA Based ASM/x86 ISA Based ASM.md

 ### 🤔 x86 ASM Syntax: Intel Syntax & AT&T Syntax
+There are AT&T syntax and Intel syntax.
+In Intel documents, it is usually in Intel syntax.
+With GNU toolchains on [Linux](https://www.systutorials.com/category/linux/ "Linux"), the default syntax used is usually the AT&T one.

+The most significant difference between these 2 syntaxes is that AT&T and Intel syntax use the opposite order for source and destination operands.
+Intel syntax uses **“dest, source”** while the AT&T syntax uses **“source, dest”**.
+Note that instructions with more than one source operand, such as the enter instruction, do not have reversed order.
+For the representation of operands with the SIB or displacement, the formats are different.
+For example, the Intel syntax is `[rdi+0xa]` for `0xa(%rdi)` in AT&T syntax.
+For a list of notable differences, please check [AT&T Syntax versus Intel Syntax](http://www.sourceware.org/binutils/docs-2.12/as.info/i386-Syntax.html).

 > 🔗 https://csit.kutztown.edu/~schwesin/fall20/csc235/x86-64_syntax.html

 x86 (both 32- and 64-bit) has two alternative syntaxes available for it.
 Some assemblers can only work with one or the other, while a few can work with both.